Alfred University adds new music major

 Alfred University currently offers a major and minor in theater, as well as minors in music, dance and performance design technology.
 Offering a major in music is a logical next step as the University looks to expand its offerings in performing arts.

 “The new B.A. in music is a rather natural outgrowth of Alfred University’s long tradition music education and performance,” commented W. Richard Stephens, provost and vice president of Academic Affairs.
 “Of course, we also have world class facilities for music performance.
-With the new major we can leverage all these resources into expanded programing and new student enrollment.”
+With the new major we can leverage all these resources into expanded programming and new student enrollment.”

 “People have asked me why we don’t have a major in music.
 The MostArts Festival has established an outreach across the country, and we have these tremendous facilities,” added Lisa Lantz, professor of music and chair of the Division of Performing Arts.
 “I’m very excited to add this major.
 It will now make music more prominent during the academic year.
 We’re entering a new era for Performing Arts Division in terms of potential growth and visibility.”